JumanaCS/JumanaCS/README.md

 ### 🍊 School

-- 🍰 Attending The University of New Orleans (Graduating May 2025)
+- 🍰 Attended The University of New Orleans (Graduated May 2025)
 - Majoring in Computer Science
-- 🐡 ACM-W president at UNO
+- 🐡 Former ACM-W president at UNO
-- Recipient of the UNO Women in Computer Science Scholarship
+- Former Recipient of the UNO Women in Computer Science Scholarship
 - 🌸 Take a stroll through my [repos](https://github.com/JumanaCS?tab=repositories) to see what I'm working on